-Feature Description

-Concentration Spectrophotometric conversion for primers: 1 A260 unit ≡ 20-30 μg/ml Molar conversions:

-Primer length pmol/μg 12.5 pmol (0.25 μM in 25 μl) 10 pmol (0.25 μM in 20 μl)

-18mer 168 37 ng 30 ng

-20mer 152 42 ng 34 ng

-25mer 121 52 ng 41 ng

-30mer 101 62 ng 50 ng

-Use 0.25-1.0 μM of each primer in PCR.
+If only the mRNA sequence is known, choose primer annealing sites that are at least 300-400 bp apart.
+It is likely that fragments of this size from eukaryotic DNA contain splice junctions.
+As explained in the previous point and Figure 2B (page 23), such primers can be used to detect DNA contamination.
+Sequence Avoid complementarity of two or more bases at the 3' ends of primer pairs to reduce primer-dimer formation.
+Avoid mismatches between the 3' end of the primer and the target-template sequence.
+Avoid runs of 3 or more G or C nucleotides at the 3' end.
+Avoid a 3'- end T. Primers with a T at the 3' end have a greater tolerance of mismatch Avoid complementary sequences within a primer sequence and between the primers of a primer pair.
+Commercially available computer software can be used for primer design.
+Concentration Spectrophotometric conversion for primers: 1 A{260} unit \equiv 20-30 μ g/ml Molar conversions: 12.5 pmol 10 pmol Primer length pmol/μg (0.25 μM in 25 μl) (0.25 pM in 20 pl) 18mer 168 37 ng 30 ng 20mer 1.52 42 na 34 na 25mer 121 52 ng 41 ng 30mer 101 62 ng 50 ng Use 0.25-1.0 μM of each primer in PCR.
 For most applications, a primer concentration of 0.25 μM will be optimal.
 Storage Lyophilized primers should be dissolved in a small volume of TE buffer (10 mM Tris, 0.1 mM EDTA, pH 8.0) to make a concentrated stock solution.
 Prepare small aliquots of working solutions containing 10 pmol/μl to avoid repeated thawing and freezing.
-For microbiome studies, dissolving in DNA-free water should be considered to prevent DNA intake into the TE buffer used.
-Store all primer solutions at -30 to -15°C.
+For microbiome studies dissolving in DNA-free water should be considered to prevent DNA intake into the TE buffer used.
+Store all primer solutions at -15 to -30°C.

 Figure 2.
 Designing primers for PCR.
-Primer is designed to (A) eliminate or (B) detect amplification from contaminating genomic DNA.
+Primer design to (A) eliminate or (B) detect amplification from contaminating genomic DNA.